Samsung/ErrorSanitizer/README.md

 This is done transparently for the tested application.

 ## Hooks
-The list of currently implemented hooks can be found in [Hooks](./Hooks.md) file.
+The list of currently implemented hooks can be found in the [Hooks](./doc/Hooks.md) section.

 ## AFL Integration
 1. Execute steps 1. and 2. from sample usage.